Treating turf toe and sesamoiditis that does not go away without the need for surgery

 - two were totally compromised and unable to exercise; three were moderately (only 30 to 60 minutes possible).

-- Over half of the patients were severely to totally compromised in their athletic abilities prior to treatment.
+- Over half of the patients were severely compromised in their athletic abilities prior to treatment.

 - After Prolotherapy, seven of 12 patients reported being able to exercise as much as they wanted without impediments and with satisfaction.

-When to introduce Platelet Rich Plasma therapy to treatment
+When to introduce Platelet Rich Plasma therapy to the treatment plan

 - PRP treatment re-introduces your own concentrated blood platelets into the toe joint area.